College Counseling » College Readiness Checklist

 Stay involved in after-school activities, and seek leadership roles if possible.

-If you haven’t done so already, register for and take the standardized tests required for college admission.
+If you haven’t done so already, register for and take the SAT required for college admission.

 As soon as possible after October 1, complete and submit your Free Application for Federal Student Aid (FAFSA) online, along with any other financial aid applications your school(s) of choice may require.